Green Willow Homestead

 We use a rope to pull our A-Frame chicken tractor along

-You can either push the A-frame chicken coop tractor from behind or pull it from the front with the attached thick rope.
-The tractor is so easy to turn thanks to our unique wheel design.
+You can either push the A-frame chicken coop tractor from behind or pull it from the front with an attached thick rope.

 A-Frame chicken tractor examples build plans